 - Connect your site with Google Analytics using MonsterInsights – Pro | Free

-- Improve your SEO with Yoast SEO – Pro | Free
+- Improve your SEO with All in One SEO – Pro | Free

 - Add an extra layer of security with Sucuri

-- Take a regular backup with Updraft Plus – Pro | Free
+- Make a regular backup with Duplicator – Pro | Free

 - Improve WordPress performance with W3 Total Cache